solo-io/gloo/projects/gloo/doc/docs/cli/glooctl_install.md

 ### Options

 ```
   -d, --dry-run              Dump the raw installation yaml instead of applying it to kubernetes
   -f, --file string          Install Gloo from this Helm chart archive file rather than from a release
   -h, --help                 help for install
+      --license-key string   License key to activate GlooE features
   -n, --namespace string     namespace to install gloo into (default "gloo-system")
 ```

 ### Options inherited from parent commands